-company database connection
+Database connection

-Company database authentication SQL authentication
+Authentication SQL authentication Windows authentication

-SQL Server name SysproServer
+SQL Server name SYSPROSERVER SYSPROSERVER

 SQL Driver to use ODBC Driver 17 for SQL Server

-Encrypted connection string ✓
+Encrypted connection string

 Self-signed server certificate

-Warning:Self-signed server certificates are, by their nature, less secure.
+Warning: Self-signed server certificates are, by their nature, less secure.
 The encrypted handshake is based on NT LAN Manager (NTLM).
 It is recommended that you provision a verifiable certificate on SQL Server for secure connectivity.
 Transport Layer Security (TLS) can only be secured with certificate validation.